CheraHamza/Microservices-aws-application/README.md

 # E-Commerce Microservices Application

-A complete microservices-based e-commerce application deployed on AWS with K3s, CI/CD, monitoring, and infrastructure as code.
+A complete microservices-based e-commerce application deployed on AWS with K3s, monitoring (Prometheus/Grafana), and Infrastructure as Code (Terraform).

 ## 🏗️ Architecture